User Experience and Service Design

 Why you should study this degree

-- Develop critical thinking skills to improve your effectiveness as a service design manager and strategist.
+- Master critical and strategic thinking skills to enhance your effectiveness as a designer, manager, and innovator in experience and service design contexts.

-- Get to grips with service design and innovation tools like customer journey maps and personas, value proposition maps, value co-creation frameworks, innovation matrices and stakeholder maps.
+- Gain hands-on expertise with leading design and innovation tools, including customer journey maps, personas, value proposition frameworks, co-creation models and stakeholder maps.

 What you'll study

-The modules on our MSc Service Design Innovation programme have been carefully put together to give you the most up-to-date and relevant set of skills and knowledge for progressing in your chosen career.
-For more information about part-time study patterns, please contact the School/Department.
+The modules on our User Experience and Service Design MSc have been carefully put together to give you the most up-to-date and relevant set of skills and knowledge for progressing in your chosen career.

 Compulsory modules